View Ridge Park

 About the Location

-View Ridge Park serves as more than just a recreational space; it's an integral part of the neighborhood's identity and history.
-The park's development and ongoing improvements reflect the community's commitment to maintaining green spaces and fostering a sense of togetherness in this part of Seattle.
+View Ridge Park serves both as a recreational space and as a neighborhood gathering spot.
+Its preservation over the years shows the community's commitment to maintaining green spaces in this part of Seattle.

 All Features & Facilities